Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 **Transparency must support stateful verification.** The fundamental goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-Transparency systems that achieve this by relying solely on stateless verification are more accurately referred to as a "co-signing" schemes.
+Transparency systems that achieve this by relying solely on stateless verification are more accurately referred to as "co-signing" schemes.
 This is because the security of these systems reduces solely to successful verification of the co-signers' signatures on a claim that some data is properly published, and ultimately to an assumption that the